What Are the Key Considerations for Rack Battery Installation in Data Centers?

 How Often Should Rack Batteries Be Replaced?

-Can Existing Data Centers Retrofits Lithium-Ion Racks?
+Can Existing Data Centers Retrofit Lithium-Ion Racks?

 What Cybersecurity Measures Protect Battery Management Systems?